deadlyvipers/dojo_rules/introduction.md

 Hello
 My name is Thomas
-My favorite path is Git
+My favorite path is JavaScript